-The Power and the Possibilities
+Revival Sermon: The Power and the Possibilities

 A Sermon on Genesis 26:17-18Read more

-What are the needs of the Church today?
-Have the needs of the Church changed since early Christianity?
-Does the Church face the same issues as it did since it first began?
-These are some of the questions Dr. Martyn Lloyd-Jones answers as he dives into Genesis 26:17-18.
-As Isaac dug again the wells of his father Abraham, the Church must also dig again the wells that have been filled by modern Philistines through rediscovering the history of the Church.
-“There is nothing so foolish as to ignore the past.”
-It is wise to study the pattern of Revival as they have taken place, so as to expose the one main issue that hinders the growth of the Church, as Dr. Lloyd-Jones makes clear, “My dear friends, there is only one explanation of the state of the church today: it is the work of the Philistines.”
-He explains that the Church doesn’t seem to see this, and instead puts the blame on false ideas such as the modern day or “new knowledge”.
-We must recognize that man’s problem is still the same, God is the same, and the solution of the problem is the same; Jesus Christ.
+What are the needs of the church today?
+Have the needs of the church changed since early Christianity?
+Does the church face the same issues as it did since it first began?
+In this sermon on Genesis 26:17–18 titled “Revival Sermon: The Power and the Possibilities,” Dr. Martyn Lloyd-Jones answers that as Isaac dug again the wells of his father Abraham, the church must also dig again the wells that have been filled by modern Philistines in order to rediscover the history of the church: “There is nothing so foolish as to ignore the past.”
+It is wise to study the pattern of revivals as they have taken place, so as to expose the one main issue that hinders the growth of the church.
+As Dr. Lloyd-Jones makes clear, “My dear friends, there is only one explanation of the state of the church today: it is the work of the Philistines.”
+He explains that the church doesn’t seem to see this, and instead puts the blame on false ideas such as the modern day or “new knowledge.”
+Christians must recognize that humanity’s problem is still the same, God is the same, and the solution of the problem is the same: Jesus Christ.

 About Dr. Martyn Lloyd-Jones